 |September 10||Wednesday||2:47 pm||19.6

 Children are welcome and encouraged to participate in the Pack Creek experience, but please keep in mind that bears are very sensitive to movement and noise.
 Visitation to the viewing area requires groups to sit quietly, possibly for several hours.
 Please consider the appropriateness of this activity for young children.
 Quiet activities like coloring books are recommended.
 Children old enough to walk will need a permit; babies not yet walking do not.

-Of the 24 visitor permits allowed per day during the peak season, only 12 are available through this website.
-The remaining 12 are for commercial guide companies for those visitors that prefer the added services of a guide.
-The guide will reserve and pay for the permit, provide transportation, escort the group, and be a naturalist.
-If you desire the services of a guide please contact the guides listed in the link below.
+Of the 24 visitor permits allowed per day during the peak season, only half are available through this website.
+The other half are for commercial guide companies for those visitors that prefer the added services of a guide.

 Information on Pack Creek Guides: Click Here